As a historical port city, Muskegon continues to celebrate its maritime heritage with unique attractions and entertainment.

 Attend Exciting Events

 The City of Muskegon features two venues that are ideal for hosting large events.
 The VanDyk Mortgage Convention Center is a new modern venue in the heart of Downtown Muskegon, which commonly hosts tradeshows, conventions, and other gatherings.
-Just across the street is the Mercy Health Arena—formerly the LC Walker Arena—a hub for sports, concerts, and other large events and home to Muskegon’s semi-professional sports leagues.
+Just across the street is the Trinity Health Arena—formerly the LC Walker Arena—a hub for sports, concerts, and other large events and home to Muskegon’s semi-professional sports leagues.

 Visit the calendar to learn more about upcoming events in the City of Muskegon.